LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRP_library_test_results_for_different_submodules_executed_in_PyCharm_(+ide).png%%

 Software tests in libraries offer numerous advantages for improving quality and efficiency.
-Software tests ease to identify errors and vulnerabilities before the software is released as a updated version.
+Software tests ease to identify errors and vulnerabilities before the software is released as an updated version.

 This significantly improves the reliability of (+mrp)-library applications.
 Tests also ensure consistent and reliable performance, which is particularly important when libraries are used by different users and for different use cases.